 Eastern Orthodox iconography is especially attentive to this aspect of Christian hope.
 In Orthodoxy, the icon of the resurrection portrays a glorified Christ standing over the broken doors of hell.
 Beneath his feet, the chains and locks that have held the dead are all broken.
 The doors of hell have come unhinged.
 The grave has been emptied.
 An old man and an old woman are depicted on either side of Christ.
 They are Adam and Eve.
 Christ has seized them by the wrists and raised them up from the shadowy underworld.

-Ben Myers wrote an excellent little book on the Apostles’ Creed for the Lexham Press Christian Essential series, as well as a children’s version for the FatCat series.
-Illustrator Natasha Kennedy depicts Christ with Adam and Eve, and Myers writes these beautiful words:
+In the children’s version of the short book on the Apostles’ Creed that Myers wrote for the Lexham Press Christian Essential series, illustrator Natasha Kennedy depicts Christ with Adam and Eve, and Myers writes these beautiful words:

 Where will I go when I die?